Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: The principal chiral field model in the large volume

 \subsection{TBA, Y-system and Hirota equation}

-The generalization of these ABA equations to any length \(\L\) is achieved by the TBA trick \cite{Zamolodchikov:TBA1990}: the system is put on the space time torus, with a finite space period \(\L\) and a big euclidean ``time'' period \(R\to\infty\).
-Then, using the relativistic invariance, we exchange the roles of time and space and rather solve the problem for the same system but with infinite space extent \(R\) placed into a periodic time \(\L\) interpreted as the inverse temperature \cite{Matsubara:1955ws}.
+The generalization of the ABA equations to any length \(\L\) is achieved by the TBA trick \cite{Zamolodchikov:TBA1990}: the system is put on the space time torus, with a finite space period \(\L\) and a big Euclidean ``time'' period \(R\to\infty\).
+Then, using the relativistic invariance, we exchange the roles of time and space and solve the problem for the same system but rather with the infinite space extent \(R\) with a periodic ``time" \(\L\) which can be interpreted as the inverse temperature \cite{Matsubara:1955ws}.
 The full energy spectrum of such an infinite system can be found from the nested BAE \eqref{perintro} and from \eqref{assE} by means of the so called string hypothesis.
 The resulting equations for the densities of bound states are presented in \cite{Wiegmann:PCF}, following the direct solution of the PCF given in \cite{Polyakov:1983tt} (see also \cite{Faddeev:1985qu}).
 The free energy calculation at a finite temperature for such an infinite volume system can be done thermodynamically, using the saddle point approximation due to \cite{YangYang}.
 Then the resulting integral TBA equations can be rearranged into the Y-system\footnote{To make many formulas less bulky, the shifts of the spectral parameter will be often denoted as follows \( f^\pm=f(\theta\pm\ \frac{i}{2})\;,\,\, f^{\pm\pm}= f(\th\pm i)\), and in general \(f^{[\pm k]}=f(\theta\pm\ \frac{i}{2}k)\).}